 - Rename your SimpleInvoices directory to something like, simple_invoices_yyyymmdd_b4_update.
 The rename moves all content of your current SimpleInvoices directories, preserved for easy recovery if needed.

-Update to master_2019.2 from old SimpleInvoices version
+Update to master_2019.2 from old SimpleInvoices version required before update to any later version.

 - Make sure you have performed the actions in the Backup First topic.